The Perfect 1-Day Simple Diabetic Menu: Reset Your Blood Sugar Today

 How does this compare to a keto diet?

-This is a balanced menu with complex carbs.
-Keto is very low carb.
-This approach is often more sustainable for long-term adherence.
+This plan is balanced with complex carbs; keto is very low carb.
+This is often easier to sustain long term.

 Do I need to weigh my food?